Peles Castle – summer residence of Romanian royal family – was one of the most modern castles of its times.

-Out of curiosity, the current owner had them valued for auction together with other heirlooms, being astonish to discover their value.
+Out of curiosity, current owner had them valued for auction together with other heirlooms, being astonished to discover their value.

-They fetched just under EUR 2 million !
+They fetched just under EUR 2 million at auction (2012) !

-Swiss Gemological Institute described the pearls as outstanding examples, worthy of special attention.
+According to Swiss Gemological Institute these pearls are outstanding examples, worthy of special attention.

 Known as ‘Pearl of Orient’ the rose/blue iridescence is particularly sought after.

 Both the size and color of the large pearls match, which is apparently quite rare.